onlinehub0808/-smart-contract-best-practices/docs/recommendations.md

 }
 ```

 If `Worker.doWork()` is called with the address of the deployed `Destructor` contract as an argument, the `Worker` contract will self-destruct.
-Delegate execution only to trusted contracts, and never to a user supplied address.
+Delegate execution only to trusted contracts, and **never to a user supplied address**.

 ## Don't assume contracts are created with zero balance

-An attacker can send wei to the address of a contract before it is created.
+An attacker can send ether to the address of a contract before it is created.
 Contracts should not assume that its initial state contains a zero balance.
 See [issue 61](https://github.com/ConsenSys/smart-contract-best-practices/issues/61) for more details.

 ## Remember that on-chain data is public

 Many applications require submitted data to be private up until some point in time in order to work.
-Games (eg. on-chain rock-paper-scissors) and auction mechanisms (eg. sealed-bid second-price auctions) are two major categories of examples.
+Games (eg. on-chain rock-paper-scissors) and auction mechanisms (eg. sealed-bid [Vickrey auctions](https://en.wikipedia.org/wiki/Vickrey_auction)) are two major categories of examples.
 If you are building an application where privacy is an issue, take care to avoid requiring users to publish information too early.

 Examples: